-When Adam Hooper first began donating in 2015, he had a reasonable count, as an artificial insemination donor that didn’t guarantee instant success on average the people he was helping were still taking 3 to 6 months on average to conceive.
-Once Adam started to implement positive lifestyle changes such as his diet and including supplements, his success rate rose rapidly that women were conceiving on average in 1 to 2 cycles.
-Yet in the warmer months, success rates weren’t as good.
+When Adam Hooper first began donating in 2015, he had a reasonable count, as an artificial insemination donor that didn’t guarantee instant success, on average the people he was helping were still taking 3 to 6 months on average to conceive.
+Once Adam started to implement positive lifestyle changes such as improving his diet and started taking vitamins and supplements, his success rate rose rapidly that women were conceiving on average in 1 to 3 cycles.
+Yet in the warmer months, due to the summer heat, his success rates weren’t as good.
 Adam wanted to see if this was a trend and spoke to experienced donors throughout the world that also experience warmer climates.
-That is when he came across another donor who had been wearing Snowball underwear, that allows the testicles to remain cooler through their gel packs.
+That is when he came across another donor who had been wearing Snowball underwear, that allows the scrotal region to remain cooler through their freezable gel packs known as their snow wedges.
 This particular donor had noticed increased success since wearing them throughout the whole year and swore by them.

-Rather than taking him on his word, Adam wanted to see for himself and decided to give them a go he found in the summer of 2017/18 and his sperm count didn’t take a hit compared to previous years, and while still wearing them during the winter months sperm count, motility and morphology were all at record levels for him.
-It has become an item that he now highly recommends and got in contact with Snowballs to affiliate with them in a product he truly has witnessed first hand the drastic improvements it provides.
+Rather than taking him on his word, Adam wanted to see for himself and decided to give them a go he found in the summer of 2016/17 and his sperm count didn’t take a hit compared to previous years, and while still wearing them during the winter months sperm count, motility and morphology were all at record levels for him.
+It has become an item that he now highly recommends and got in contact with Snowballs to affiliate with them in a product he truly has witnessed first hand the drastic improvement it provides to male fertility.

-If the donor plays sport, hits the gym, works/exposed to heated affected areas, the temperature will rise down there and an increase of as little as 2 degrees can have adverse effects.
-It’s time like these the donor should certainly be wearing this type of underwear and even if you’re not exposed to such ailments you will still receive increase benefits in results.
+If the donor plays sport, hits the gym, works/exposed to heated affected areas for as low as 15 minutes, the temperature will rise down there and an increase of as little as 2 degrees can have adverse effects.
+It’s a time like this the donor should certainly be wearing this type of underwear and even if you’re not exposed to such ailments you will still receive increase benefits in results.